bloominstituteoftechnology/Sprint-Android-OOP-Assignments/M04/Assignment/README.md

     }
 ```

+**Note:** The `ActivityMainBinding` class is _generated_ by the compiler for you.
+You don't have to manually define it anywhere, it's provided automatically since you're performing DataBinding in your MainActivity layout.

 ### STEP 6 - Implement DataBinding UI
 A) Add the `ViewModel` to the top of your Activity layouts:
 ```Xml